nav9/iRest/README.md

 The "i" at the beginning of "iRest" refers to you, and has nothing to do with the Apple company.

 ## iRest was created because...
+Many people have created software that remind them to take rest.
+However, most of them are created with a poor understanding of what actually cures eye strain, and almost all of them don't keep track of strained time between restarts/shutdowns, so you end up getting strained more.
+This may seem trivial, but is critical for people suffering chronic strain.
+* **The 20-20-20 rule is wrong:** The creator of the rule himself said so when asked.
+Yet some eye rest software and doctors emphasize 20-20-20.
+The right way to get rest is to keep the eyes closed for around 5 minutes (or until the strain subsides) after every 20 minutes of strain.
+* **Eye exercises are wrong:** Tired eye muscles need rest, and not exercise.
+Yet many eye rest software incorrectly recommend eye exercises.
-I (the program creator) have suffered chronic eye strain for almost a decade.
+I have suffered chronic eye strain for almost a decade.
 When new spectacles, eye drops and a lot of the other nonsense did not cure me, I had to figure out what actually does cure eye strain.
 The answer was simply to get proper rest, sleep and nutrition. iRest helps with getting proper rest.
-A key feature is that it is designed to take into account shutdowns, system restarts, lock-screen mode and will perhaps even be designed to use Machine Learning to understand and adapt to the User's work patterns.
+A key feature is that it is designed to take into account shutdowns, system restarts, lock-screen mode and may perhaps even be designed to use Machine Learning to understand and adapt to the User's work patterns and User-communicated sleep sufficiency.
-Many people have created software for taking rest.
-However, most of them are created with a poor understanding of what actually cures the strain, and almost all of them don't keep track of strained time between restarts/shutdowns, so you end up getting strained more.
-This may seem trivial, but is critical for people suffering chronic strain.

 # To run the program
 First install the required packages (Raspberry Pi has a separate install file):